fujitake/vantiq-related/vantiq-operations/docs/eng/prepare_csr4rsasslcert.md

 ## How to confirm

-It is possible to check the contents of the CSR that have already been created with the following command.
+Use the following command to check the contents of the CSR that have already been created.

 ```sh:
 openssl req -in wildcard.domain.csr -text